Protecting your operations with secure safety engineering systems

 1. Safety engineering systems

 Asset protection is critical in a fire scenario.
-Cabling infrastructures work to connect all essential components so that power, data or information can be energised, transmitted or simply recorded.
-In all modern buildings, including all those of an industrial, commercial or domestic nature, a whole host of cable products and types will be used to connect or operate a range of applications.
+Cabling infrastructures work to connect all essential components so that power, data or information can be energised, transmitted or recorded.
+In all modern buildings, including all those of an industrial, commercial or domestic nature, a host of cable products and types will be used to connect or operate various applications.

 Some applications pose higher safety risks than others, and it is with this in mind that fire safety engineered systems are implemented to safeguard against or minimise impact risk.

 Fire safety systems include automatic sensors, smoke, temperature or flame detectors, sprinkler systems, bells or alarms, strobe or emergency lighting, CCTV and surveillance systems, data storage or control panels, and terminals, switches, junction boxes, clips or ties.

 Standards compliance is essential when it comes to fire performance and fire safety.
 If the wrong cable type is used in a fire-critical application, the risk of system faults or failure to operate in an emergency could be devastating.

 - Fire resistance cables – performance is designed to operate systems which enable safe evacuation, which can be actioned with no delay.

 - Enhanced fire resistance cables - used to power continued communications; performance is required before, during and after the event of a fire, where evacuations may be delayed, buildings may be split into zones, or cables run through critical signal paths.